You know how dogs have a thing for socks?

 #25: How do you measure a dog’s paw for a sock?

 Measuring a dog’s paw for a sock is easy.
 Here’s how you do it: take a simple fabric tape measure.
 Measure the widest part of the paw with it.
-Depending on the socks’ purpose, you want to measure lenght as well.
+Depending on the socks’ purpose, you want to measure length as well.
 Some socks have a print guide and a size chart you can use for reference.

 #26: How do you make small dog socks?

 One way to make small dog socks is to cut a rectangle around the non-slip part of human socks.
 Then stitch and leave an opening.
 Another way is to take baby socks.
-To ensure grip, you can take baloons and cut the opening up to the wide part.
+To ensure grip, you can take balloons and cut the opening up to the wide part.
 Then slide them over the baby socks.

 There’s also material dedicated on DIY dog booties made from baby socks and balloons.